 • weakness of voice and monotony of intonation;

-• if both halves of the larynx are damaged, then life-threatening respiratory dysfunction - choking is often observed.
+• If both halves of the larynx are damaged, then a life-threatening respiratory dysfunction - suffocation - is often observed.

 Diagnosis and treatment of voice dysfunction

-Diagnostics and restorative procedures for the voice after thyroid surgery are supervised by a phoniatrist.
+Diagnostics and restorative procedures for the voice after thyroid surgery are carried out under the supervision of a phoniatrist.

 It identifies the damaged area of the nerve using methods such as: